Space-Robotics-Laboratory/rlstar/README.md

 ## How To Configure RL STaR
-Download [CoppeliaSim](https://www.coppeliarobotics.com/) from their website.

-Follow the baseline instructions:
+You will need to clone this project from github, which will include the [OpenAI Baselines library](https://github.com/openai/baselines) and the RL STaR code.
+You will also seperately need to download [CoppeliaSim](https://www.coppeliarobotics.com/) from their website.

+It is recommended to use a [virtual environment](https://docs.python.org/3/tutorial/venv.html) to contain all the python libraries.

+After cloning this project, you can follow the Baseline instructions either from their site or down below to configure it:

     sudo apt-get update && sudo apt-get install cmake libopenmpi-dev python3-dev zlib1g-dev

-Install Tensorflow (see below for more info)
+Install Tensorflow (see below for more info about whether to install the GPU or non GPU version)

     pip install tensorflow==1.14